phetsims/phet-info/doc/string-key-conventions.md

 - Nest `screenButtonsHelpText` under the screen name.
 - Prefer longer or duplicated strings over complex string patterns.
 This simplifies code and translation.
 Patterns often assume English-specific grammar.
+- Ideally, string keys and their values should match, especially before publication, since changing them afterwards is more difficult.
+If they must diverge (e.g. due to long sentences or overly verbose keys), ensure this is intentional.

 Here is a documented example: